 GLENBERVIE DENTAL CLINIC COMPLAINTS PROCEDURE

 If patients complain we will deal with their complaints promptly and courteously in order to address and where possible resolve the matter as soon as is practicable.
-Our aim is to react to complaints in a way that we would wish any complaints we had as an organisation were addressed.
 We aim to learn from any complaint made and will respond to patients concerns sensitively.
 The following procedure should be followed if you wish to initiate a complaint.

-Initially the person responsible for dealing with complaints is Yvonne Hardie, Practice Manager in the Clinic on a day to day basis.
+On a daily basis the person responsible for dealing with complaints is Yvonne Hardie, Practice Manager.

 If you are unhappy with the initial response to your complaint from The Practice Manager, you can escalate this to the Non Clinical Director, Robert Christie at the addresses above.

-We will acknowledge the patient’s complaint in writing, normally by return email or by return mail dependant on how the complaint is submitted.
+We will acknowledge the patient’s complaint in writing, normally by return email or by return mail.

 Proper records of complaints will be logged in the Complaints Log.

 If the patient is not satisfied with the result of our procedure, then their complaint can be referred further